This post was last updated on: July 3rd

 As major retailers, restaurants, and bars across the country have begun shutting down out of an abundance of precaution, some Downtown Disney and Disney Springs locations have also decided to temporarily close.

 Disney World’s Hotels closed at 5PM on Friday, March 20th.
-They will remain closed until the end of March (the soonest we could see them re-open is early April).
-Disney is advising guests who had reservations booked at any Disney World Resort between March 16th and March 31st to cancel online through My Disney Experience under “My Reservations” or call (407) 934-7639.
+They will remain closed until further notice.
+Disney is advising guests who had reservations booked at any Disney World Resort between March 16th and the end of the actual closure period to cancel online through My Disney Experience under “My Reservations” or call (407) 934-7639.

 Disney Beach Resorts

-Disney Vacation Club members visiting Disney Beach Resorts with travel plans between March 16th and March 31st should also call to “modify or cancel their Disney Resort room reservation or Walt Disney World Travel Company package up to their original check-in date.”
+Disney Vacation Club members visiting Disney Beach Resorts with travel plans between March 16th and the end of the actual closure period should also call to “modify or cancel their Disney Resort room reservation or Walt Disney World Travel Company package up to their original check-in date.”
 Disney Vacation Club points will be credited back into the member’s account.

 Click here for more details about Disney Vacation Club and the Disney Beach Resort and Aulani closures.